We are dedicated to advocating for and empowering Women in Construction.

 I began my construction career after my dad introduced me to the industry.
 Initially studying commerce, I realized my passion was in construction.
 Starting at FDC with a cadetship, my first project was at Macquarie University Central Courtyard.
 This experience, though challenging, helped me grow and understand the industry.
 I’ve enjoyed learning from diverse individuals and believe more women should consider construction careers.
 The industry offers varied roles beyond hands-on tasks, breaking gender stereotypes.
 Women bring valuable perspectives, and the field is rewarding both professionally and personally.

 I entered the construction industry aiming to become a civil/structural engineer.
 Preferring on-site action over office work, I found the dynamic nature of construction appealing.
 Each day is different, offering opportunities for growth and learning.
-Starting at FDC with no experience, I gained confidence through new skills and teamwork.
 One of my proudest achievements is the Ronald McDonald House Westmead project, which supports families in need.
+I believe women should consider construction careers, as they bring valuable perspectives and strengths.
+Over my years with FDC, I’ve seen significant growth in the acceptance of women on construction sites.
+I wish more women could see this and give the industry a chance.